 Performance Guarantee (Performance Bond)

 Conditional Payment Guarantee (Conditional Payment Undertaking)

 Order & Counter Guarantee

 The costs and charges of arranging ‘Leased’ Bank Guarantees, or to give it its correct term, ‘establishing Collateral Transfer Agreements, will largely depend on the Provider of the assets, i.e the Investor.
 Depending on the status of the Investor and the quality of his portfolio being placed into the arrangement, it is common to attract investor’s interest at rates as low as 8% per annum to as high as around 15% per annum.

 Cost of leasing a Bank Guarantee

-This is a ‘rental’ fee and is generally paid every year, or for longer contracts may be payable in advance for the term.
-Of course the longer the term, the lower the charges.
+There is a ‘rental’ fee and is generally paid every year or for longer contracts may be payable in advance for the term.
+Of course, the longer the term, the lower the charges.
 Applicants would be expected to fund legal costs and any associated bank fees and transfer taxes (if applicable).
-It would not be advisable to enter into any type of collateral transfer (or ‘lease’) arrangement unless one could afford to foot a bill of around 25 basis points (0.25%) of the amount they are seeking in advance and to ensure that they can sustain cost of borrowings at around 8% per annum, plus the costs of credit line interests of a further 3.5% per annum.
+It would not be advisable to enter into any type of collateral transfer (or ‘lease’) arrangement unless one could afford at the minimum to foot a bill of around 25 basis points (0.25%) of the amount they are seeking in advance to cover any arrangement and/or issuance charges and to ensure that they can sustain cost of collateral lease at minimum rate of 8% per annum, plus the costs of credit line interests of a further 3% per annum.
 It is by no means a cheap way of borrowing, but it is quick and if done correctly can be very secure.